 // do stuff with v

 } // <- v goes out of scope and is freed here

+Listing 8-4: Showing where the vector and its elements are dropped

 When the vector gets dropped, all of its contents will also be dropped, meaning those integers it holds will be cleaned up.
-This may seem like a straightforward point, but can get a little more complicated once we start to introduce references to the elements of the vector.
+This may seem like a straightforward point but can get a bit more complicated when we start to introduce references to the elements of the vector.
 Let’s tackle that next!

 Reading Elements of Vectors